 Component-based design and development with a content-first approach.

-Craft is a lean, custom, and scalable solution that prioritizes performance and functionality over a quick ‘turn key’ solution.
+Craft is a lean, custom, and scalable solution that prioritises performance and functionality over a quick ‘turn key’ solution.
 It’s for developers who like to take their time to do things right, building out HTML, CSS and JS by hand.